Dark matter production and reheating via direct inflaton couplings: collective effects: Dark matter production via

 Our task is to compute $Y$ at reheating, after which it stays constant.
 In order to do so, we need the DM number density at reheating as well as the reheating temperature $T_R$.
 The DM number density is a non--perturbative quantity which we determine via lattice simulations, while $T_R$ is computed via late time inflaton decay $\phi \rightarrow hh$.

 The evolution of the system proceeds in stages.
 First, DM is produced via parametric resonance, followed by rescattering.
-Depending on the coupling, the system can become relativistic and, at a later stage, return to the non--relativistic state with the energy density dominated by the inflaton.
-When the Hubble rate decreases sufficiently such that it becomes comparable to the $\phi \rightarrow hh$ decay rate, reheating occurs almost instantaneously and
+Depending on the coupling, the system can become relativistic and, at a later stage, return to the non--relativistic state with the energy density dominated by the inflaton.\footnote{In the relativistic regime, $s$ still carries a large fraction of the total energy density and inflaton decay at this stage would generally lead to overabundance of dark matter (see Section 5).} When the Hubble rate decreases sufficiently such that it becomes comparable to the $\phi \rightarrow hh$ decay rate, reheating occurs almost instantaneously and

 where \(H_R\) is the Hubble rate at reheating and \(\Gamma_{\phi\rightarrow hh}\) takes into account 4 Higgs d.o.f. available at high energies.
 This, in turn, fixes the reheating temperature via

 where $g_* $ is the effective number of SM degrees {} of freedom contributing {} to the energy density.